tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

   disks.
 - The finished manual appears to have been distributed with the review copy.
-- Magazines which reviewed K240 for their May 1994 issue are assumed to have received a review copy.
-These included Amiga Action, Amiga Computing, Amiga Concept, Amiga Dream, Amiga Format, Amiga Power, CU Amiga, Joystick, and The One Amiga.
+- Magazines which reviewed K240 for their May 1994 issue are assumed to have received an advance review copy.
+These included the English-language magazines Amiga Action, Amiga Computing, Amiga Format, Amiga Power, CU Amiga, and The One Amiga; and the French-language magazines Amiga Concept, Amiga Dream, and Joystick.
   If you have any disks which survived the closure of those magazines, please [let us know](https://github.com/tetracorp/k240/issues/4).